• Skip to primary navigation

 • I used ham pieces, but you can also buy a breakfast ham steak and cut it into ½-inch chunks.
 This takes a little time, but not too much.

 • I used Dijon mustard, but there are a ton of other mustards to use as well.
 Honestly yellow mustard is a go-to in our family.
-I also really love Dijon and stoneground in this recipe as well.
-If you don't like mustard, don't feel like you have to use it, but I think it is really good with ham and cheese.
+I also really love Dijon and Stoneground in this recipe as well.
+If you don't like mustard, don't feel like you have to use it, but I think it is good with ham and cheese.

 • Broccoli was the only veggie I used, but you can add in any others you like.
 Bell peppers, onions, and even mushrooms would be really good too.
-This would make it an even healthier option.

 • Whatever you don't eat, you can save for later.
 Wrap this up, or store it in an airtight container for up to a week.